dscheerens/ngx-forkable-http-client/README.md

 npm install --save ngx-forkable-http-client
 ```

-Configure your build tooling, e.g. _SystemJS_ or _Karma_, if necessary to include one of the distribution bundles provided by this package.
+Configure your build tooling, e.g. _SystemJS_ or _Karma_, to include one of the distribution bundles provided by this package if necessary.
 The following bundles are available:

 * An ECMAScript 6 bundle (used for tree shaking): `node_modules/ngx-forkable-http-client/bundles/ngx-forkable-http-client.js`